-To enable a particular type of output for NDI, it must first be turned on from Settings - External Output
+To enable a particular type of output for NDI, it must first be turned on from Settings - Outputs / NDI

 This is the main Output (or "Program") feed and includes the Master stereo audio mix

-This is an independent auxiliary output that can be configured to show Output, Preview, MultiView or a particular input.
+These are independent outputs that can be configured to show Output, Preview, MultiView or a particular input.

-Any Camera or Audio inputs currently being used in vMix can also be used remotely via NDI.
+Any Camera, Video Call or Audio inputs currently being used in vMix can also be viewed remotely via NDI.

 Master, Headphones, A and B mixes in vMix can all be independently accessed over the network using NDI.

-The A and B mixes can be enabled by assigning them to NDI in the dropdown list in Settings - Audio Outputs
+The A and B mixes can be enabled by assigning them to Enabled in the dropdown list in Settings - Audio Outputs

-and also be checking the Audio Output box in the NDI section under Settings - External Output
+and also by checking the Audio Output box in the NDI section under Settings - Outputs / NDI